What Is Apple Cider Vinegar | Does apple cider vinegar break a fast | Benefits | How to use

 Having said that, these couple of calories won’t interfere with your fast much and therefore most people allow themselves at least a cup of black coffee or plain tea during the fasting window.
 This makes 1-2 tablespoons of apple cider vinegar diluted in water a great option to have during your fasting window.

-1 – 2 tablespoons per day is also the recommended dosage for apple cider vinegar.
+1 – 2 tablespoons per day is also the recommended dosage and best way to take apple cider vinegar.
 If you stick to that amount you shouldn’t worry about combining intermittent fasting and apple cider vinegar.
+Does apple cider vinegar break a fast?
+NO!
+It has amazing benefits!

 Benefits of Drinking Apple Cider Vinegar During Your Fast